omines/akismet/README.md

 ;
 ```
 Depending on your framework you will already have some useful data available in either a Symfony HTTP Foundation `Request`
 instance or a PSR-7 `ServerRequestInterface` derivant.
-Bootstrapping a message from these is easy:
+Bootstrapping a message from these to copy the user IP, user agent
+and HTTP referrer fields is easy:
 ```php
 $message = AkismetMessage::fromRequest($symfonyRequest);
 // or